-- Tuition fee payment is due in full within 5 business days of course registration.
-If the tuition fee payment is not received by the end of the 5th business day the course(s) are dropped automatically. - When there are less than 5 business days remaining in the regular registration period, payment must be received by 4:00pm on the first business day of the following week.
+- For courses registered during the priority registration dates in a given registration period, tuition fee payment is due in full within 10 business days - For courses registered after the priority registration period and before the end of the regular registration period, tuition fee payment is due in full within 5 business days. - When there are less than 5 business days remaining in the regular registration period, payment must be received by 4:00pm on the first business day of the following week.